Front Crawl Timing and Coordination

 'Catch up' is the best swimming exercise to not only establish correct timing and coordination cycle but to experiment with different timing cycles as the delayed arm action slows down the exercise.

-Now fine-tune your arms, legs and breathing and take your Front Crawl Technique to a new level
+Now fine-tune front crawl breathing timing, arms and legs and take your technique to a new level

 Click below and download a copy to your computer, tablet or mobile device.
-Or, click here for more details.
+For more details about how to improve front crawl, click here.

 Buy a PRINTED copy from: